- Why choose Ace It Bike Tours?

 Windsor Bike ‘N Brew Tour –Approximately 4.5 miles each way on quiet country roads.
 Terrain has slight gradual incline for about 1/4 mile otherwise flat.
 Longer routes with some hills available for those who want a challenge.
 Ask us so that we can accommodate.

-Sonoma Wine Country Bike Tour – We visit 2-3 Wineries.
+Sonoma Wine Country Bike Tour – We visit two to three wineries.
 Sometimes we mix it up, but usually we like to visit Pellegrini Wine Company, Hook & Ladder Winery and/or Sunce Winery all located in Santa Rosa.
 There are other wineries on our route as well, let us know if you have a preference.

-Healdsburg Cycling Bike Tour – We visit 2-3 Wineries.
+Healdsburg Cycling Bike Tour – We visit two to three wineries.
 J Winery, Rodney Strong and/or Limerick Lane Winery all located in Healdsburg.

-Sonoma Bike ’n Brew – We visit 2-3 Breweries.
+Sonoma Bike ’n Brew – We visit two to three breweries.
 Hopmonk Tavern in Sebastopol, Russian River Brewing and/or AleWorks in Santa Rosa.

-Windsor Bike ‘N Brew –We visit 2-3 Breweries.
+Windsor Bike ‘N Brew –We visit two to three breweries.
 Barrel Brothers, Russian River Brewing ( new location) – starting mid-October 2018, St Florians Brewery and/or Barley & Bine Cafe

 For the Sonoma Wine Country and Santa Rosa Bike ’n Brew Tour we start from the Courtyard by Marriott, downtown Santa Rosa.
 The Healdsburg Cycling Wine Tour and Windsor Bike ‘N Brew starts from Ace It!
 Touring Center 367 Windsor River Rd.
 Downtown Windsor.

-Are wine tasting/Craft Beers included with the tour?
+- Is wine tasting/craft Beer included with the tour?